kevinxusz/scooter/README.md

 Boxfish3d is a stand-alone VRML97 viewer for Windows.
 It is built on top of OpenVRML framework with heavy use of Qt and C++ boost.

-*This is an early release aimed for developers that are willing to participate in creation of fully featured VRML viewer.*
+<b>This is an early release aimed for developers that are willing to participate
+in creation of fully featured VRML viewer.<b>

 This release introduces support for most VRML97 nodes, EXAMINE view mode and tree view of the scene.